-STAFF at a care home in Formby have launched a pioneering new initiative – to bring their residents up-to-speed with the latest technology using voice-command devices.
+STAFF at a care home in Formby have launched a pioneering new initiative to bring their residents up-to-speed with the latest technology using voice-command devices.

-Residents will now be able to use the devices to play music on command, find out what the weather is like and hear news updates and turn lights on or off.
+Residents will now be able to use the voice-command devices to play music, find out what the weather is like and hear news updates and turn lights on or off.

 “We are known to be at the forefront of the latest care innovations and we want to push the boundaries once more with the implementation of smart home technology throughout all care homes.”